-Goods and Services Tax - The Canadian Government applies a Goods & Services Tax (currently 5%) on the sale of all products and services in Canada; this tax is commonly referred to as "GST".
+Goods and Services Tax (GST): The Canadian Government applies a Goods & Services Tax (currently 5%) on the sale of all products and services in Canada.
 There are allowable rebates of the tax on all short-term accommodations provided to non-resident guests.
 Please inquire with your Travel Agent.

-Harmonized Sales Tax - A single, blended combination of the PST and GST which is used in British Columbia, Ontario, and the Atlantic provinces of New Brunswick, Newfoundland and Labrador, and Nova Scotia.
-Current applicable taxes as of April 2011 are:
+Harmonized Sales Tax (HST): A single, blended combination of the PST and GST which is used in British Columbia, Ontario, and the Atlantic provinces of New Brunswick, Newfoundland and Labrador, and Nova Scotia.

 Meter-operated taxicab service is available in all major cities and towns; at transport terminals; major hotels, and can be hailed in the street.
 Refer to the Yellow Pages of the telephone directory.
 Fees include a minimum charge and then a charge for the distance travelled.
 It is customary to tip taxi drivers 10% to 12%.
 Passengers must wear seatbelts.

 All international visitors must clear Canadian Customs and Immigration at the arrival airport.
 Visitors will receive customs documents from in-flight personnel to complete before landing.
 Once on the ground, retrieve luggage and follow the directions to the Customs Hall.
 Visitors will be required to state what articles they are bringing into Canada, country of origin, their Canadian destination and their duration of visit in Canada.